truehash/classic-arcade-game-clone/README.md

 Frogger is a Classic arcade game

-His game is built as practice for Object-Oriented JavaScript course in the Udacity Front-end Nanodegree program.
+This game is built as practice for Object-Oriented JavaScript course in the Udacity Front-end Nanodegree program.

 *** HOW TO RUN ***